kingzamzon/docs/docs/coreConcepts/LitActionsAndPKPs/intro.md

 Lit Actions and PKPs are still heavily in development and things may change.

 **SDK DOCUMENTATION**

-For the most up to date SDK documentation, check out the [Serrano branch SDK docs](https://serrano-sdk-docs.litprotocol.com/#welcome).
+For the most up to date SDK documentation, check out the [Lit JS SDK V2 API docs](https://js-sdk.litprotocol.com/).
 For references to the Lit Actions functions which can be accessed inside a Lit Action via the `Lit.Actions` object, check out the [Lit Actions](http://actions-docs.litprotocol.com/) API docs.

 Need some Polygon Mumbai Tokens to [mint](https://explorer.litprotocol.com/mint-pkp) a PKP?
 Fill out this [form](https://forms.gle/hcvh7VbS83DokBSE9).